Aerial Treetop FAQs

 Do I need to make a reservation?

-No, reservations are not required for the ATA.
-Simply stop in, fill out your Release of Liability, and our guides will get you harnessed and ready to go!
+- Reservations are not required for the ATA.
+Simply stop into the Welcome Center, fill out your Release of Liability, and head over to the harnessing area where our guides will meet you.

 What should I wear?

-ATA Tours: Closed-toe and heel shoes or boots are RECOMMENDED.
-Open-toe shoes are NOT allowed.
-Sturdy, closed-toe sport sandals with back straps are adequate.
-The Gunstock Mountain Adventure Park Staff reserve the right to determine whether the apparel and/or footwear are adequate for the chosen adventure.
+- Footwear Requirements: Closed-toe and closed-heel shoes or boots are REQUIRED for adventures.
+Open-toed shoes are NOT allowed.
+Sturdy, closed-toe sport sandals with adjustable back straps are adequate.
 Croc brand or similar footwear are not considered to be adequate.
-We do have some appropriate footwear for sale in our Mountainside Outfitters Store.
+The Gunstock Mountain Resort Adventure Park Staff reserve the right to determine whether the apparel and/or footwear are adequate for the chosen adventure.

 Should I bring snacks or water?

-Water jugs are available on the ground between the Silver and Red courses.
-If possible, you should bring a water bottle that can be clipped to your belt or harness (with a small carabiner) however, we do have Water, Water Bottles, Carabiners, and Snacks available at the Mountainside Outfitters Camp Store located on the deck near the Yurt (round tent-like building).
+- Water jugs are available on the ground between the Silver and Red courses.
+If possible, you should bring a water bottle that can be clipped to your belt or harness (with a small carabiner).

 Are there any age, height or weight restrictions?